 - Lyrical Dissonance: Happy, upbeat melody versus the bitter lyrics of "Lost Somebody".
 That goes double for the music video filled to the brim with glorious silliness, both in the foreground and back (just look at Graham).

 - Male Band, Female Singer: Two Guys and a Girl following Jamie's departure, with occasional guest guys.

 - New Sound Album: Inside a Dream has a very different sound than Talking Dreams, ditching the guitar-oriented pop-rock for Synth-Pop and taking on more mature subject matter.
 It does maintain the light-hearted, optimistic tone, though.

 - Prima Donna Director: Graham plays one, briefly, at the end of "Diamonds" video, complete with a painted-on French moustache

 - Reckless Gun Usage: The guns in the Western - themed "Diamonds" video are, thankfully, toys.
-If they were waving real guns around like that, someone would have lots their nose.
+If they were waving real guns around like that, someone would have lost their nose.